RichardHoa/hack-me-frontend/README.md

 # Hack Me Frontend

 This is the frontend for the Hack Me project.
-For this I'm using Svelte as a way to experiment with new technology, both the frontend and the backend is packaged as an image container and fully deploydable to the cloud
+For this I'm using Svelte as a way to experiment with new technology

 Warning: I use my old laptop as a machine to host this project, it's in southeast asia so if you are coming from another continent the speed of the website maybe impact